Jonathan-Treloggen/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 <h3>21 Game</h3>
 This was a console application of the card game 21.
 I coded a multi class library that could
 <br>
-be referenced in other casino games, beside the game 21.
-Coded it entirely in C#.
-The
+be referenced in other casino games, beside the 21.
+Was coded entirely in C#.
+The assignment
 <br>
-assignment started out complex, but by the time it was finished I understanding the ins
+started out complex, but by the time it was finished, I understanding the ins and outs of
 <br>
-and outs of this program.
+this program.